dzeiocom/hyperions/README.md

 ### Actions

-Actions are elements defined in Hyperion that run code to fetch informations or run custom code
+Actions are elements defined in Hyperions that run code to fetch informations or run custom code

 there is two types of actions:
 - input Action